MayorFaj/AWS-EBS-CSI-Driver/README.md

 To add the Amazon EBS CSI add-on using the AWS CLI

 Run the following command.
-Replace my-cluster with the name of your cluster, 111122223333 with your account ID, and AmazonEKS_EBS_CSI_DriverRole with the name of the role that was created earlier.
+Replace cluster_name with the name of your cluster, 111122223333 with your account ID, and AmazonEKS_EBS_CSI_DriverRole with the name of the role that was created earlier.
 If your cluster is in the AWS GovCloud (US-East) or AWS GovCloud (US-West) AWS Regions, then replace arn:aws: with arn:aws-us-gov:.

 ```
-aws eks create-addon --cluster-name my-cluster --addon-name aws-ebs-csi-driver \
+aws eks create-addon --cluster-name $cluster_name --addon-name aws-ebs-csi-driver \
   --service-account-role-arn arn:aws:iam::953523290929:role/AmazonEKS_EBS_CSI_DriverRole
 ```

 ![image-1d](./Images/image-1d.png)

-Follow procedures in this [link](https://docs.aws.amazon.com/eks/latest/userguide/ebs-sample-app.html) to complete the configuration.
+Follow procedures in this [link](https://docs.aws.amazon.com/eks/latest/userguide/ebs-sample-app.html) to confirm the configuration.

 ## Conclusion